Anti Aging Foods to Add to Your Diet

 Most physicians say that one glass of red wine per day for women and two for men (i.e. drinking in moderation) not only protects against heart disease, diabetes, and age-related memory loss, but may also trigger genes that slow cellular aging.

 Eat chocolate and look younger?
+Yes, chocolate is a part of anti aging foods.
 That combination may just send me to heaven!
 Now I can indulge my sweet tooth and do something really good for my skin, because dark chocolate contains a type of flavonoid called epicatechin.
 It can help with increased blood flow to the skin, which helps improve skin texture and reduce inflammation.

 The next time you go to the grocery store, head to the produce aisle, the candy aisle and the wine aisle, fill your cart with these anti aging foods, and enjoy delicious meals while staying healthy.